Academic Support

 These are bespoke sessions delivered in response to initial assessment and in liaison with subject teachers.

-To facilitate this, in the lower school, a student is withdrawn from an agreed subject, usually the Arts or by opting to take one rather than two modern languages.
+To facilitate this, in the lower school, a pupil is withdrawn from an agreed subject, usually a creative subject or by opting to take one rather than two modern languages.

-In the upper school, the pupils can choose to take Learning Support as one of their options thus securing one session with a specialist teacher and two sessions delivered by a Learning Support Assistant.
+In the upper school, the pupils can choose to take Learning Support as one of their options, securing at least one session with a specialist teacher.
 These latter sessions are useful for extension work in Literacy or Maths or to meet the rigorous demands of coursework during the GCSE years.

 Individual/Group Tuition sessions are charged at an extra cost, excepting those led by Learning Support Assistants.

-Most EAL students will be taught English out of mainstream English classes in small groups or individually, by specialist EAL teachers.
+Most EAL students will be taught English out of mainstream English classes in small groups or individually, by specialist EAL teachers when other pupils take an additional language class.
+EAL lessons are timetabled in place of a language lesson.
 There will be a charge for this provision (see Fees).
 There will be a small number of EAL students who arrive at Ewell Castle with excellent English and they are able to fit immediately into mainstream English classes preparing for Key Stage 3 – KS3 (age 14) or GCSE – KS4 (age 16) assessments.
-The school will determine the need for extra English.
+The school will determine the need for EAL extra English.

 In Years 7 & 8 EAL students are tutored individually or in small groups.
 Progress of the students is monitored closely by the EAL teacher and the Head of the English Department.
 In Year 7 EAL students do not follow an exam course.
-This is considered to be a bridging year of consolidation in the subject to foster confidence and prepare students for the two-year Preliminary English Test (PET) course which is followed in Years 8 and 9.
-This course is administered by the University of Cambridge (ESOL) and corresponds to level B1 of the Common European Framework.
-The course provides an ideal stepping stone to the challenging two-year IGCSE English as a Second Language course which is sat in Year 11.
+This is considered to be a bridging year of consolidation in the subject to foster confidence.

 In Years 10 & 11EAL students who do not qualify for the mainstream (GCSE) classes follow the IGCSE English (English as an additional language option) course in a group specifically focused upon the IGCSE exam.
 There is no literature aspect in this course and there is an emphasis upon the practical use of English.
 In Years 12 & 13the individual or small group work continues and the course(s) are tailored to the individual needs and aptitude.
 Particular courses will be either IGCSE or IELTS – both recognised by universities and colleges.